raspberrypilearning/cats/en/step_3.md

 --- /task ---

-When you press the green flag, you should see a new cat falling out of the sky every three seconds and landing in a big pile of overlapping cats on the blue floor at the bottom.
+When you click the green flag, you should see a new cat fall from the top of the Stage every three seconds.
+Every cat should land in a big pile of overlapping cats on the blue floor at the bottom.

 ![Falling cats](images/falling-cats.png)